 - a.
 Place feet of ladder parallel with top end of risers and on a solid footing. - b.
 If the ladder is likely to shift or slip while it is being climbed, it shall be steadied by someone on the ground. - c.
 The feet of the ladder shall be placed a distance from the tree equal to about 25% of its vertical extended height. - d.
 A ladder shall not be climbed by one person while it is being held in an unsupported vertical position by another. - e.
 Ladders shall not be leaned against overhead wires, cable or conductors. - f.
 Never leave a ladder in a position from which it may fall. - g.
 Never leave a ladder where it presents a tripping hazard. - h.
 A ladder shall not be used to support weight in a horizontal position. - i.
 A defective ladder shall not be used. - j.
 A ladder shall be lashed in place to the tree while a person is working from a ladder. - k.
-Persons climbing or working from a ladder on a tree shall be tied in. - I. When a climber is working in a tree, remove the ladder from the base to prevent damage to the ladder from falling limbs. - m.
-Ladders shall not be painted.
+Persons climbing or working from a ladder on a tree shall be tied in. - When a climber is working in a tree, remove the ladder from the base to prevent damage to the ladder from falling limbs. - m.
+Ladders shall not be painted. - n.
+Ladder rungs, cleats, and steps shall be parallel, level, and uniformly spaced, when the ladder is in position for use. - o.
+Do not stand on the top two rungs of a step ladder.
+Do not carry any objects that could cause injury in the event of a fall. - p.
+Ladders shall be used only for the purpose for which they were designed.
+Never use ladder in a horizontal position or as scaffolding, do not place ladders on top of boxes, barrels, crates, etc. - q.
+The ladder side rails shall extend at least 3 feet above the upper landing surface.
+When ladders are not able to be extended then the ladder shall be secured at tis top to a rigid support that will not deflect. - r.
+Ladders shall be used at an angle such that the horizontal distance from the top support to the foot of the ladder is approximately one-quarter of the working length of the ladder.

-- a.
-Falls, caused by - - (1) Working from ladder without being tied in. - (2) Climbing unsteadied ladders placed on uneven footing or against a vertical support that causes the ladder to twist. - (3) Climbing broken or defective ladders.
+- 1. Falls, caused by - - (1) Working from ladder without being tied in. - (2) Climbing unsteadied ladders placed on uneven footing or against a vertical support that causes the ladder to twist.